team-iot-fkekk/mkr1000-ILP-basic/README.md

 # MKR1000 Basic Operation
-1. This project is a part of training module.
+1. This project is a part of a training module for ILP.
 2. Blinking led with serial printf.